sergey-shandar/public/notes/fs/log2.md

-# Fast log2 Algorithm for bigint in JavaScript
+# Improving log2 Algorithm for bigint in JavaScript

 I usually use the `bigint` type in JavaScript and FunctionalScript as a vector of bits, and I often need to know how many bits are in a specific `bigint` instance.
 Every JavaScript engine that has a `bigint` knows exactly what the size of a `bigint` instance is, but this functionality is not available in JavaScript API.
-Sadly, there is not even a proposal for such a function in ECMAScript.
-So, I have to write my own implementations.
+Neither `log2`, which should return a number of bits minus `1`.
+Sadly, there is not even a proposal for such functions in ECMAScript.
 There is already a [thread on StackOverflow](https://stackoverflow.com/questions/54758130/how-to-obtain-the-amount-of-bits-of-a-bigint) that discusses multiple implementations.
-The main conclusion from the thread is there are two main families of possible implementations:
+My main conclusion from the thread is there are two main families of possible implementations:

 1. Convert `bigint` to `string` and use the `length` of the string to calculate the number of bits in the original `bigint`.
 2. Shift right the `bigint` until it's become `0`.

-**Note:** a number of bits in a positive `bigint` equals `log2` of the value plus `1`.
-So, we will implement the `log2` first.

 ## 1. Converting to String